hammadasifali/SportManagementSystem/README.md

 ## Overview

-The Sports Tournament Management System is a Java Swing application designed to facilitate the management of sports tournaments, teams, players, and related information.
-The system provides a user-friendly interface for administrators to add, update, and delete data, as well as view and organize tournament details.
+The Sports Tournament Management System is a Java-based Object-Oriented Programming (OOP) application utilizing Java Swing for the graphical user interface and JDBC (Java Database Connectivity) to interact with a Microsoft Access database.
+This system aims to streamline the management of sports tournaments, teams, players, and related information, providing administrators with a robust tool for organizing and overseeing various aspects of sports events.

+## Object-Oriented Design

+The project follows Object-Oriented Design principles, employing classes and abstraction to model real-world entities.
+The system is divided into several classes, each responsible for managing specific entities such as departments, members, players, teams, tournaments, schedules, and results.
+The use of inheritance and abstract classes enhances code reusability and maintainability.

 ## Features